carbon-language/carbon-lang/mlir/docs/DeclarativeRewrites.md

 The above example also shows how to replace a matched multi-result op.

-To replace a `N`-result op, the result patterns must generate at least `N` declared values (see [Declared vs. actual value](#declared-vs-actual-value) for definition).
+To replace an `N`-result op, the result patterns must generate at least `N` declared values (see [Declared vs. actual value](#declared-vs-actual-value) for definition).
 If there are more than `N` declared values generated, only the last `N` declared values will be used to replace the matched op.
 Note that